aldipiroli/mnist_cnn/README.md

 ## Description
 ### Models
 There are 2 pretrained models saved in /src/models.
-The first model takes inspiration from this [tutorial](https://adventuresinmachinelearning.com/convolutional-neural-networks-tutorial-in-pytorch/), here is the model:
+The first model takes inspiration from this [tutorial](https://adventuresinmachinelearning.com/convolutional-neural-networks-tutorial-in-pytorch/), here is the network:

 ![alt text](./media/model_diagram.jpeg)